TeNGaP/TeNGaP/README.md

 - 👋 Hi, I’m Nikita Abrosimov
 - 👀 I’m interested in crypto trading and swift development
-- 🌱 I’m currently learning trading and search new project
+- 🌱 I’m currently learning Swift and SwiftUI
 - 💞️ I’m looking to collaborate on good people
 - 📫 How to reach me mail (abrosimov.nikitaa@gmail.com)